badalrai21/Metacrafters_Avalanche-ETH_AVAX_Intermediate_Mod4_FinalProject/README.md

 ### Executing program

 #### Prerequisites
-➛ Remix IDE: A web-based integrated development environment for Ethereum smart contracts (https://remix.ethereum.org) to access the IDE.
+➛ ```Remix IDE```: A web-based integrated development environment for Ethereum smart contracts (https://remix.ethereum.org) to access the IDE.
-➛ MetaMask: A browser extension wallet for interacting with Ethereum-based applications.
+➛ ```MetaMask```: A browser extension wallet for interacting with Ethereum-based applications.

 #### Deployment on Remix IDE
 1. Open the remix ide in your web browser.